shinsa2/HackTheBox/Easy/Active/Readme.md

--request retrieves the crackable hash by requesting the TGS -outputfile <filename> saves the request to a file named hashes.kerberoast -dc-ip <IP> the IP address of the domain controller we want to request info from
+-request retrieves the crackable hash by requesting the TGS -outputfile <filename> saves the request to a file named hashes.kerberoast -dc-ip <IP> the IP address of the domain controller I want to request info from
 ```

 Using hashcat, I cracked the password with the rockyou.txt wordlist.